mostafamedhat1983/AI-Rules/AI_AGENT_RULES.md

 ✅ Every file change is shown first and approved
 ✅ Every problem explanation includes root cause, alternatives, and lessons
 ✅ All sources referenced are official documentation
+✅ All code and syntax verified from reliable sources (never made up)
+✅ Uncertainty is admitted explicitly when information cannot be verified
 ✅ All documentation files are created in docs/ folder
 ✅ Critical thinking is demonstrated (not just agreement)
 ✅ Communication is neutral, logical, and educational